 The milk glass market is continuously evolving based on demand.
 However, these items are not unusually rare, so they are easy to find at garage sales, flea markets, and antique malls.

 You can generally find milk glass anywhere from $5 to $30 for a single piece.
 Of course, some pieces might fetch dramatically more, but this value depends on several factors.

 Look at the following characteristics when assessing a piece of milk glass.

 - The age.
-Early milk glass examples from the late 1800s and early 1900s are considerably more rare than milk glass from the 1960s.
+Early milk glass examples from the late 1800s and early 1900s are considerably rarer than milk glass from the 1960s.

 - The quality.
 Be aware that companies are producing milk glass today.
-To determine if a piece is old, look at the color and texture.
+Look at the color and texture to determine if a piece is old.
 Old milk glass tends to be smoother than new, rough milk glass.
 Also, try to find the manufacturer if possible.
-For example, Avon produced large quantities of milk glass that is not worth a lot of money.
+For example, Avon produced large quantities of milk glass that are not worth a lot of money.

 - The condition.
 Avoid pieces with apparent chips or cracks.
 Staining and worn detailing in decorative enameling or paint can lower the value.

 - The design.
 Some Victorian designs or milk glass examples with decorative enameling can sell for more money.
 When the farmhouse style regained popularity, some more simple, streamlined pieces were worth more money.
 Designs vary depending on the era.